Sol Wachtler: Criminal charges and resignation

 In 1988, Wachtler began an extramarital affair with Joy Silverman.
 Wachtler was a co-executor of the estate of Alvin Wolosoff, Silverman's stepfather and the uncle of Wachtler's wife.
 He was also trustee of trusts that benefited Silverman and her family.
-United States Attorney Michael Chertoff indicated that Wachtler received fees amounting to over US$800,000 for his work as executor and trustee of the Wolosoff estate.
+United States Attorney Michael Chertoff indicated that Wachtler received fees amounting to over $800,000 for his work as executor and trustee of the Wolosoff estate.
 After Silverman ended their affair in September 1991, Wachtler began harassing her.

-Wachtler was arrested on November 7, 1992 on charges including extortion, racketeering, and blackmail.
-Prosecutors alleged that he demanded a $20,000 blackmail payment in exchange for turning over compromising photographs and tapes of Silverman with her then boyfriend, attorney David Samson.
+On November 7, 1992, Wachtler was arrested on charges including extortion, racketeering, and blackmail.
+Prosecutors alleged that he demanded $20,000 in exchange for turning over compromising photographs and tapes of Silverman with her then-boyfriend, attorney David Samson.
 After being released without bail, Wachtler resigned his judgeship on November 10.
 On March 30, 1993, Wachtler pleaded guilty to harassing Silverman and threatening to kidnap her daughter.
 On September 9, 1993, he was sentenced to 15 months in prison.

-Wachtler began serving his sentence on September 28, 1993. at the medium-security Federal Correctional Complex in Butner, North Carolina.
-Beginning in December 1993, he was incarcerated at the Federal Medical Center in Rochester, Minnesota after having been stabbed in the shoulder while dozing in his cell in November.
+On September 28, 1993, Wachtler began serving his sentence at the medium-security Federal Correctional Complex in Butner, North Carolina.
+Beginning in December 1993, he was incarcerated at the Federal Medical Center in Rochester, Minnesota, after having been stabbed in the shoulder while dozing in his cell in November.
 Wachtler also served some of his sentence at a halfway house.
 He received time off for good behavior and was released after serving 13 months.

 Later life

-After his release from prison, Wachtler wrote a prison memoir, After the Madness (ISBN 0-7592-4519-3) and a book of fiction, Blood Brothers (ISBN 1-59007-421-1).
+After his release from prison, Wachtler wrote a memoir, After the Madness (ISBN 0-7592-4519-3) and a book of fiction, Blood Brothers (ISBN 1-59007-421-1).
 He also contributed to the book Serving Mentally Ill Defendants (ISBN 0-8261-1504-7) and has written as a critic-at-large for The New Yorker.
 He has worked as an adjunct professor at Touro Law Center and Chair of the Law and Psychiatry Institute of North Shore Long Island Jewish Hospital.
 He is an advocate for the mentally ill and has received awards from the Mental Health Association of the State of New York and New York City.
 Wachtler's New York law license was restored by the New York Supreme Court, Appellate Division on October 2, 2007.

 Personal life

 Wachtler has reportedly been diagnosed with bipolar disorder.
 He has attributed his criminal behavior to his mental health difficulties.

-Wachtler married his high school sweetheart, Joan Carol Wolosoff, the daughter of homebuilder Leon Wolosoff, granddaughter of lumberman Max Blumberg, and niece of New York State Senator, George Blumberg.
+In 1952, Wachtler married his high school sweetheart, Joan Carol Wolosoff, the daughter of homebuilder Leon Wolosoff, granddaughter of lumberman Max Blumberg, and niece of New York State Senator George Blumberg.
 They had four children: attorney Lauren Wachtler Montclare; Marjorie Wachtler Eagan, a docent at the Metropolitan Museum of Art; actress and model Alison Wachtler Braunstein; and real estate developer Philip Wachtler.
-His daughter, Lauren, married attorney Paul Douglas Montclare in 1983.
-His son, Philip Wachtler, is married to Robin Wilpon, daughter of former New York Mets owner Fred Wilpon.
-Joan Wachtler died August 21, 2022.
-Wachtler lives in Manhasset, New York.
+His daughter Lauren married attorney Paul Douglas Montclare in 1983.
+Philip Wachtler is married to Robin Wilpon, daughter of former New York Mets owner Fred Wilpon.
+Joan Wachtler died on August 21, 2022, aged 91.